-For serving machine learning models platforms like Seldon production, Core.
-TensorFlow Serving, or KFServing integrated with Kubernetes to expose models as scalable REST or gRPC endpoints. frameworks model-serving inference logging, explainability, A/B testing, and canary deployments, ensuring responsible AI practices in financial domains such as credit fraud detection. scoring, and investment forecasting.
+For serving machine learning models in platforms like Seldon production, Core.
+TensorFlow Serving, or KFServing are integrated with Kubernetes to expose the models as scalable REST or gRPC endpoints. frameworks These model-serving support inference logging, explainability, A/B testing, and canary deployments, ensuring responsible AI practices in financial domains such as credit fraud detection. scoring, and investment forecasting.

 Additionally, financial applications require secure and auditable data pipelines.
-Model predictions are often part of larger microservices ecosystem where stream processing tools like Apache Kafka Apache Flink manage data ingestion from realtime transaction systems.
+Model predictions are often part of larger а microservices ecosystem where stream processing tools like Apache Kafka or Apache Flink manage data ingestion from realtime transaction systems.
 These streams are preprocessed, transformed, and routed to model endpoints hosted in containers.
-Integration with MLOps pipelines, enabled by tools like MLflow or Kubeflow Pipelines, automates model training, testing, versioning, deployment, providing a seamless CI/CD-like experience for data science workflows.
+Integration with MLOps pipelines, enabled by tools like MLflow or Kubeflow Pipelines, automates model training, testing. versioning. and deployment, providing a seamless CI/CD-like experience for data science workflows.